Purpose: Highlight and tally predicted N-linked glycosylation sites (Nx[ST] patterns, where x can be any amino acid).

 The likelihood of N-linked glycosylation of a particular site can be influenced by the context in which it is embedded, and could be expanded to a 4-amino acid NX[ST]Z pattern, where the amino acid in the X or Z position can be important determinants of glycosylation efficiency.
 For example, a proline in position X or Z strongly disfavors N-linked glycosylation.

 O-linked glycosylation signals are more difficult predict, but one can estimate their positions using the NetPhos program at Center for Biological Sequence Analysis.

-Input can be one amino acid sequence, or an alignment of amino acid sequences.
+Input can be one amino acid sequence, or an alignment of amino acid sequences, from any organism.
 If you just want to tally the number of N-glycosylation sites, the protein sequences do not need to be aligned.
 Standard sequence alignment formats are recognized.

 Exclude NP[ST] pattern:

 A second position proline (site pattern NP[ST]) is strongly disfavored for glycosylation.
 Thus the default option excludes these patterns.
 You may uncheck the box to include them.

 If you are analyzing multiple sequences, you can choose how to group them in the analysis.
 If you are analyzing a single sequence, or you do not want to group your sequences, just ignore these options.
 Your sequences can be grouped by the first character in the sequence names, or by a set of characters delimiting the sequence names, or by providing a list of groups.